mudge/tapl/chapter-8/README.md

 ```
 Source program:    if iszero pred succ 0 then succ succ pred true else 0
-Type error:        if statement with arms resulting in different types
+Type error:        pred with a non-numeric argument
 ```